cappuch/rvc-tts/README.md

 # rvc-tts
-Text to speech for RVC (Retrieval-based-Voice-Conversion) using SpeechT5/Bark
+Text to speech implementation for RVC (Retrieval-based-Voice-Conversion) using SpeechT5/Bark

 ## discord.gg/aihub pls (RVC models and AI stuff)